 Our national debt is a crisis with very real consequences, and it is not fair to leave this mess for future generations.

 We cannot tax and spend our way into prosperity.
-I believe that smart spending cuts combined with the right type of tax reform, we can work toward a responsible approach that returns the nation to balanced budgets.
+Coupled with the recently enacted tax reform which unleashes job creators and incentivizes investment and growth here at home, I believe that smart spending cuts and fixing the broken IRS are important steps in a responsible approach that returns the nation to balanced budgets.
 We did not get in this mess overnight and we are not going to get out overnight.
 We must take a thoughtful, long-term approach that ends reckless spending and prevents further damage to our fragile economy.
 We must stay focused on our end goal of a healthy, growing economy, because it is essential to paying down our debt.